Jungle Trekking on Koh Chang

 Your guide will carry a small pouch of tobacco with him.
 This isn’t to make a roll up to celebrate reaching the end of the trek, it’s in case you get bitten by a leech.
 Once a leech bites you, it injects an anti-coagulant into your blood.
 This means the blood doesn’t stop flowing from the small hole in your skin.
 The trick to stopping it is to just rub a small amount of tobacco onto the wound.

 If you prefer to take a private trek, rather than joining a group, then you will see and learn more.
 Plus you’ll be able to go on routes most groups don’t take.
-The trek which has the best views on Koh Chang is in the southeast of the island, Tan does this once a week and you can also book it privately with Thomas, a Thai guide who runs his own private trips to parts of the island most visitors never see.
-More info on his Facebook page
+The trek which has the best views on Koh Chang is in the southeast of the island.
+You can book it privately with Thomas, a Thai guide who runs his own private trips to parts of the island most visitors never see.
+More info on his Facebook page.

 For day treks also bring along, or wear under your clothes, shorts or a swimsuit as you’ll stop at a small waterfall on the way for a swim in a cool mountain stream.